pussinboots/dfirstweb/README.md

 Second step run D with the heroku plattform.

-first set custom buildpack for D
+first set custom buildpack for D ( https://github.com/pussinboots/heroku-buildpack-d )

     heroku config:set BUILDPACK_URL=https://github.com/pussinboots/heroku-buildpack-d

-If you want to build a vibe.d based application than see the file () that added two binaries dependencies to the heroku vm (libevent, libev) they are needed by vibe.d.
+If you want to build a vibe.d based application than see the file (dub-prebuild) that added two binaries dependencies to the heroku vm (libevent, libev) they are needed by vibe.d.

+For runtime add the pkg config folder to the PKG_CONFIG_PATH environment variable so that all libaries they was build during the dub prebuild (libevent and libev) needed for the vibe.d framework are also accessibile during runtime.
+The command below add the pkg config folder from /app/opt/lib/pkgconfig to the PKG_CONFIG_PATH environment variable.

+    heroku config:add PKG_CONFIG_PATH=/app/opt/lib/pkgconfig